luciavelasco/word-shower/README.md

 Gain a wildcard every time you complete a word, which you can use to add a letter that isn't on the screen.

 Just type the letter and, if you have a wildcard, it will add it to your word.
 Just delete your wildcard letter (highlighted) to get it back if you change your mind.

+### Speed changing

+Add a way for the user to set how fast the letters fall (perhaps also how many letters?).

+Same functionality could be used to make the letters fall faster and faster the longer you play.

 ###### Game idea 2